ome/bio-formats-documentation/sphinx/developers/external-readers.rst

 - test data, if possible
 - supporting documentation (issues, forum threads, etc.) indicating why this reader is necessary

-If we are not able to test the proposed external reader due to missing test data or dependencies, then we are unlikely to approve it.
+We strongly prefer to be able to test a proposed external reader before approving it, but recognize this may not always be possible.
+In these cases, we may ask for additional information in place of our own testing.

 .. seealso::